Jury finds that Sarah Palin failed to prove her defamation case against the New York Times - KVIA

 The New York Times has prevailed in defending itself against a defamation lawsuit brought by Sarah Palin after jurors found she had not proven her case.

-The jury of nine, which has been deliberating since Friday afternoon, found the New York Times not liable for Palin’s defamation suit against the paper.
+The jury of nine, which had been deliberating since Friday afternoon, found the Times not liable for defamation against Palin.

+“Your job was to decide the facts.
+My job was to decide the law,” Rakoff said.

+Palin did not prove “actual malice,” the judge said, which is the standard her legal team had to meet in her defamation case.
+The landmark 1964 New York Times vs. Sullivan case specifies that public figures who sue for defamation must prove that the offender knew the claim was false or showed “reckless disregard” for the truth.

-“The law here etc “The law here sets a very high standard (for actual malice),” Rakoff said Monday.
+“The law here sets a very high standard,” Rakoff said Monday.
 “The court finds that that standard has not been met.”

-Palin and her attorneys have previously indicated they would consider an appeal if the jury trial not go in their favor.
+Palin’s attorney Kenneth Turkel said he is proud of his client for the “strength, resolve and courage to pick a fight with The New York Times.”
+Turkel spoke to the media outside of a lower Manhattan courthouse, saying he and his team are, “going to evaluate all our options for appeal.”

+Sarah Palin did not speak to cameras when she left the courthouse.

 The-CNN-Wire